 Just left of Climb and Punishment

 , start by slogging up a wide crack with jams at the back.
 The second half of the route is the money (crux), because there's section of rock that involves climbing a finger crack and stemming on crumbly crystals.
 Certainly it is not the most remarkable route on the formation; however, it is right next to Climb and Punishment

 .
 If you're with a big group and don't want to cool your heels by waiting around, then take a rope and head up this thing.
 The most peculiar part of the climb was the exit.
-I was unable to easily squeeze thru the gap between the rocks at the top of the pitch (it would have involved a serious exhale) so I did a short funky/crumbly traverse to the left and set up the belay on boulders.
+I was unable to easily squeeze through the gap between the rocks at the top of the pitch (it would have involved a serious exhale), so I did a short funky/crumbly traverse to the left and set up the belay on boulders.

 Sep 15, 2005

 rating: 5.9 5c 17 VI 17 HVS 5a

 I liked the route.
 Some typical V'd style flared, wide, groveling in the beginning, but relatively easy thanks to the curtain flake on the left.
 Up high, I found the finger crack crux protected well and thought the rock was pretty good, not that scaled or crumbly, and involved thoughtful moves.
 I'm pretty skinny - but not terribly so and fit through the final flare easily for a nice belay up near the highest flange or rock.
 Rappelled off via Glenda's Chimney.

 From: Boulder, CO